idanariav/personal-website-docusaurus/blog/Dont be a black box - give us a hint (synthesis).md

   - communication
 ---

-# Don't Be a Black Box, Give Us a Hint
+# Dont Be a Black Box - Give Us a Hint

 **Ever tried coding without knowing the inputs?**
 It's messy, frustrating, and bound to fail, just like expecting others to read our minds in real life.
 Clear communication is our real-world "type hint", and if we really want to avoid confusion, a good "docstring" helps too.